TheDizzler/DXTKGui/README.md

 >- Optimized control draw speed (for almost everything)
 >- Primitve Shapes - filled rectangle; un-filled rectangle; triangle (needs work); line
 >- Text Labels - normal and clickable
->- Button - text, image, animated (animated buttons are hacky and due for overhaul)
+>- Button - text, image, animated (animated buttons are hacky and ~~due for overhaul~~ probably shouldn't be used at all)
 >- TexturePanel - can take a ShaderResourceView, display it, and scroll vertically
 >- Dialog Box - draggable and non-draggable; implements TexturePanel to allow text scrolling; no image (bg) loading yet;
 >- Dynamic Dialog that takes 9 images to make a variable sized dialog box